joshuakery/my-portfolio-site/src/posts/kidspool.md

 </full-width-image>

-By speed-dating our storyboards, we identified a common need among parents and coaches: **To spend less time getting their kids to practice and games.**
+**Insight:** Parents and coaches need to spend less time getting kids to practice.

+<br><br>

+##Solution Identified: Improve the Existing Carpool Network

-We decided that a responsive web app would best meet this need by improving the **existing carpool network.** Carpooling already reduced parents' drive times and fostered community.
+Carpooling already reduced parents' drive times and fostered community.
 Yet, from our research, we knew that even with carpools, parents still struggled with the time commitment of their children's sports.

+<br><br>

-###How might we improve the system so that they feel like it's working better for them?
+##How might we improve the system so that they feel like it's working better for them?

 We identified opportunities in three areas: